 We are humans helping animals.

-We are a group of people with one goal; doing good work.
+We are a group of people with a common goal; to live in a way that we cause minimum harm, and live to do maximum good work.
 It's our understanding that physical pain is objectively bad.
-So for us, helping alleviate physical pain is an objective good, especially for those who can't help themselves.
+So for us, reducing pain, and nurturing changes that reduce pain is an objective good.

 Peepal Farm is a stray animal rescue, a no-till organic farm, and a women-powered small scale social enterprise.
 It started out as a home that we built with space for injured stray animals to heal & be heard, for people who wanted to help, and for us to be able to organically farm, while reducing our harm.
 Instead of putting in a swimming pool, we built a cow shed.
 Instead of media room, we have a clinic.
 Instead of having master bedrooms, we made rooms for those who want to come here and experience a simple, sustainable and purposeful life.

 We started constructing the place on December 9, 2014 in a small village near Dharamsala, Himachal Pradesh and were operational by August 2015.